 Several scholarships are offered to candidates on the 2013 Summer School in addition to general enrolment.

 To qualify for a scholarship, applicants should be in full-time employment in a museum or art gallery, or with a conservation body, or equivalent organisation.
-Alternatively they should be practising architects concerned primarily with conservation or be teachers of the fine and decorative arts.
+Alternatively they should be practising architects concerned primarily with conservation or be post-doctoral researchers with a specialism in the country house and collections, or be teachers of the fine and decorative arts.
 They are asked to supply a statement of financial need with their applications.

 Candidates, other than those from the USA, awarded a full scholarship either wholly from The Attingham Trust, or in combination with their institution or a separate funding body, are asked to make a personal contribution of £200 to support the work of the Attingham charitable trust.

 Closing dates for applications

 The closing date is 31st January 2014.
 Completed forms must be accompanied by a statement of how attendance at the Attingham Summer School may benefit the applicant’s career, together with letters of reference in support of the application, and a statement of financial need if scholarship assistance is required.

 All applicants will be notified by mid-March whether they have been accepted.To secure their places, course members should make an immediate deposit of $500/£350 (where applicable).

 The balance of the fee is due without further notice by 30th April 2014.
 Participants are strongly advised to insure against cancellation as no refunds will be made once a place has been confirmed.

 The Council of The Attingham Trust reserves the right to adjust fees if there is a substantial change in the exchange rate as these were assessed on the basis of assumptions made in September 2013.
 Should this prove necessary, members will be informed by 1st April 2014.

 John Lewis, OBE